 All these corrective exercises and stretches won’t be of any use if you don’t eliminate the times when you intentionally, or unintentionally raise one hip higher than the other.

-Your body tissues will adapt to the positions in which you hold them for long periods of time, therefore we want to avoid putting the quadratus lumborum in a shortened position.
+Your body tissues will adapt to the positions in which you hold them for long periods of time, therefore you want to avoid putting the quadratus lumborum in a shortened position.

-You will have to become aware of the times throughout your day when you may hike one hip higher than the other.
+To begin fixing your posture habits you will have to first become aware of the times throughout your day when you may hike one hip higher than the other.

 Aside from cases involving scoliosis, most instances of lateral pelvic tilt can be avoided by making a few simple lifestyle changes.